Better Me

 “It’s important to make sure you get enough sleep consistently.
 Develop good sleeping habits and have a regular sleep schedule,” Dr. Kaji said.
 Most adults need seven to nine hours of healthy sleep in 24 hours to be well rested, and teens need eight to ten hours.
 Shift workers need to be especially careful about maintaining good sleep habits since they don’t always have a regular sleep-wake cycle.

-You need to get this much sleep regularly—you can’t make up for lost sleep.
+You need to get this amount of sleep regularly—you can’t make up for lost sleep.
 If you often feel as though you’ve slept enough, but you’re still tired, you could have untreated sleep apnea or another untreated sleep disorder.
 Talk to your doctor about your symptoms.

 These tips can help you stay awake: